Best Practices

 ---|---|

-🎯 Slice-Level Reliability | Devin is trained to be maximally reliable at the individual slice level for every use case. |
+🎯 Slice-Level Reliability | Devin is optimized for maximum reliability at the individual slice level. |

-⚡ Scaling Consideration | When parallelizing over thousands of slices, maintaining high reliability is critical. |
+⚡ Scaling Consideration | When scaling across thousands of slices, maintaining high reliability is critical. |

-⚠️ Error Impact | Even a small margin of error can lead to many incorrect changes at scale. |
+⚠️ Error Impact | Even a small error rate can compound when executing at scale. |

 ✅ Requirement | Description |